Red Mile: 2015 Stanley Cup playoffs

 Following a first round series win as the Calgary Flames eliminated the Vancouver Canucks in game 6 of the series at the Scotiabank Saddledome, fans flocked to the Red Mile once again.
 There was between 10,000 and 12,000 fans on the stretch of 17th Avenue in Calgary.
 Police in Calgary had limited reports of open alcohol and minor property damage, but overall it was said to have been a peaceful celebration.
 Staff Sgt.
 Steve Ellefson of the Calgary Police Service said fans behaved well: “When you have 10 to 12,000 fans out, it just goes to show the class of the Flames fans enjoying a win”.

 2022 Stanley Cup playoffs

 Following one of the most successful regular seasons in franchise history, Calgary Flames fans once again returned to the Red Mile on 17 Avenue SW.
-Prior to the 2022 Stanley Cup playoffs, representatives from local businesses as well as residents met with Calgary Police to discuss how crowds will be controlled during the Flames playoff run.
+Prior to the 2022 Stanley Cup playoffs, representatives from local businesses as well as residents met with Calgary Police to discuss how crowds would be controlled during the Flames playoff run.
 Following years of COVID restrictions, some of those participants were positive and ready to welcome the city.
 A recent injunction restricting unsanctioned gatherings related to COVID restrictions was lifted just in time for Calgarians to celebrate as a community.
 In preparation for Round 1, the City of Calgary put a parking ban in place along the Red Mile for home playoff games, along with alcohol only allowed inside licensed establishments, no public consumption of cannabis, and an increased police and peace officer presence.